Student Government and Participation

 For more information about StIB, for feedback or to become active as a student representative or any other matter, send an e-mail to email@example.com, visit the StIB page at the ECU’92 website or walk into the ECU’92 room.

-You will also have the opportunity to voice your opinion about the programme through opinion polls like the National Student Survey.
-Of this, the outcome and points of improvement are also discussed in the Education Board and the Degree Programme Committee.
+Finally, there are national opinion polls like the National Student Survey (NSE).
+The outcome and points of improvement of the NSE are also scrutinised by the Director of Education, the Graduate Board and the Degree Programme Committee.

-The Utrecht University School of Economics (U.S.E.) has a one Degree Programme Committee (OC) for the academic programmes.
+The Utrecht University School of Economics (U.S.E.) has a Degree Programme Committee (DPC) for its Bachelor's programme and one DPC for its Master's programmes programmes.

-The OC safeguards the quality of its teaching, addresses any potential bottlenecks and gives advice, asked or unasked, concerning the development and execution of education policy.
+The DPC safeguards the quality of its teaching, addresses any potential bottlenecks and gives advice, asked or unasked, concerning the development and execution of education policy.

-For all questions and/or remarks concerning teaching you can contact the members of the OC by their email address: email@example.com
+For all questions and/or remarks concerning teaching you can contact the members of the DPC by their email address: dpc.Master.firstname.lastname@example.org

-The OC is comprised of students and lecturers.
-The OC members in 2018-2019 are:
+The DPC is comprised of students and lecturers.

 Staff members Bachelor: